kebokyo/DeathmatchPlusPlus/README.md

 Example 2: `dmp_ammo 100` will set the players starting reserve ammo to 100

-NOTE: dmp_ammo will set ALL of the weapons ammo to the specified amount
+NOTE: dmp_ammo will set ALL of the weapons ammo to the specified amount (kyokyo's note: maybe add convars for different categories of weapons? idk)

 `dmp_meds`